Skip to main content

 • December 7, 2016

-"I fell into alcohol dependancy a few years ago to try to cope with a bad marriage - was drinking up to two bottles of wine a night.
-Doctor put me on Naltrexone to help me get control.
+"I fell into alcohol dependency a few years ago to try to cope with a bad marriage - was drinking up to two bottles of wine a night.
+Doctor put me on naltrexone to help me get control.
 I lost the desire to drink on the first day of taking it.
-It's been two weeks now and I'm doing well.
+It's been two weeks now, and I'm doing well.
 It's a great first step.
 The only side effect I've noticed is that I'm very tired, but it seems to be getting better.
 Now to deal with the emotions and other stuff that led me to drink in the first place.
 Good luck to you all."

 10 / 10